 Although demand becomes more predictable when aggregated, it remains a function of individual customer decisions.
 Periods of high demand exist because individual customers choose to do the same things at the same time.
-Peak demand is therefore driven by the degree of coincident appliance use across customers,
+Peak demand is therefore driven by the degree of coincident appliance use across customers, across larger geographical areas.
+There are many factors that drive customers to make similar choices regarding electricity consumption at the same time, including:

-- Work and school schedules, traffic and social norms around meal times. - Weekdays, public holidays, and weekends. - Weather, and the use of heating and cooling appliances. - Many other societal factors, such as whether the beach is pleasant, or the occurrence of retail promotions.
+- Work and school schedules, traffic and social norms around meal times. - · Weekdays, public holidays, and weekends. - Weather, and the use of heating and cooling appliances. - Many other societal factors, such as whether the beach is pleasant, or the occurrence of retail promotions.